jackie-sun7/Udacity-Arvato-Project/README.md

 > 2. Improve marketing efficiency by supervised learning models.

 ### Motivation
-Mailing are one of the most comment marketing strategy.
-The marketing department send out hundreds of mails every single day, but every mail has its cost.
-Therefore, mail the right people will increase the response rate and help the company decrease the marking expense.
-To find the 'right people', we explore the dataset from Arvato Financial Solutions to answer two questions below.
+Mailing is one of the most comment marketing strategy.
+The marketing department sends out hundreds of mails every single day, but every mail has its cost.
+Therefore, mailing to the right people will increase the response rate and help the company decrease the marking expense.
+To find the 'right people', we explore the dataset from Arvato Financial Solutions to answer the two questions below.

 ## Problem Statement